pjborowiecki/CASH-CARDS-TDD-Java-Spring-Boot-REST-API/README.md

     ```

 - `	@DirtiesContext` should be added to all tests that change the data.
 If we don't add this annotation, these tests could affect the result of other tests in the file.

+- Some authentication schemes are stateful, while others are stateless.
+Stateful means that your application remembers information about previous requests.
+Stateless means that your application remembers nothing about any previous requests.

+  - **Form Login** is an example of a stateful authentication scheme.
+It stores the logged in user in a session.
+So long as the session's identifier is returned on subsequent requests, then the end user doesn't need to provide credentials again.

+  - **HTTP Basic** is an example of a stateless authentication scheme.
+Since it remembers nothing from previous requests, you need to give it the username and password on every request.

+- Spring Security activates HTTP Basic and Form Login authentication schemes by default.
+You can specify them and others directly with a custom `SecurityFilterChain` instance.

+- JSON Web Token (JWT) is an industry standard format for encoding access tokens.
+In other words, when an authorization server mints an access token, it can write it in the widely-adopted JWT format.
+A decoded JWT at its most basic is a set of `headers` and `claims`:

+  - `Headers`: contain metadata about the token, like how a resource server should process it.
+  - `Claims`: facts that the token is asserting, like what principal the token represents.
+They are called "claims" because they still need to be verified by the resource server – the JWT "claims" these facts to be true.
+For example:

+    - The `iss` claim identifies the authorization server that minted the token.
+    - The `exp` claim indicates when the token expires.
+    - The `scp` claim indicates the set of permissions the authorization server granted.
+    - The `sub` claim is a reference to the principal the token represents.

+- **It's a common temptation to want to use the JWT in stateful ways, like representing a session.
+Since this authentication scheme is stateless (like HTTP Basic), this is almost always a bad idea.**.
+JWTs expiry cannot be updated, but a session's expiry is updated on each request.
+Also consider that a person can log out and thus the session can be expired, but a JWT can't be expired (since its expiry cannot be edited).
+These important mismatches appear when we try to use a stateless token in stateful ways like session management.

+- Using OAuth 2.0 terminology, replacing the Spring Security default HTTP Basic with OAuth 2.0 Bearer JWT Authentication turns our REST API ino an **OAuth 2.0 Resource Server**.

+- Spring Security and Spring MVC provides multiple ways to access authentication information in your web application.

+  - The `Authentication` method parameter type allows direct access to the authentication object.
+  - The `@CurrentSecurityContext` annotation grants access to the entire security context, providing a comprehensive view of the authentication and other security-related information; remember that it provides the use of SpEL, type conversion and meta-annotations.
+  - Finally, the `@AuthenticationPrincipal` annotation is suitable for extracting type-specific information from the principal, and you can see it as an alias of the `@CurrentSecurityContext(expression = "authentication.principal")`.